Skip to Content

 If you are concerned about poor gas mileage, a malfunctioning oxygen sensor or a warning light that illuminates in the instrument cluster, you should replace it.
 This part of your vehicle is located just under the hood, above the catalytic converter, and is 12 inches from the firewall.
 It can be clogged with road debris or dirt, resulting in reduced gas mileage, rough idling, and an illuminated check engine light.

-READ ALSO: What is the Towing Capacity of a Ford F150 4.6?
+READ ALSO: What is a Utility Truck?

 The check engine light may be the first indicator that your car needs a new O2 sensor.
 Sometimes, the check engine light will come on without any other symptoms.
 To identify the exact problem, you will need a code reader.
 The oxygen sensor monitors the exhaust to promote proper distribution of oxygen, nitrogen, and fuel.
 Bad gas mileage is a common symptom of a faulty sensor, and it can be expensive to replace professionally.